Something for All Ages

 11 am – 3 pm

-Food Tent offering comfort food—chili and cornbread, mac and cheese, baked potatoes with toppings, soda, and water.
+Fall Comfort Food Tent offering meat chili with and without beans, and cornbread, mac and cheese, baked potatoes with topping options: butter, sour cream, shredded cheese, soft cheese, broccoli, bacon plus sodas and water.

 Noon – 1:30 pm